 Before you read, these answers are only my perspective and you don’t have to believe me.
 That’s ok and don’t make it personal.
 You can think that these opinions come from one guy who doesn’t mean anything to your life and you don’t need to get upset.
 I love you all.
 Especially my fans!

 We have many good film schools here in Thailand and I graduated from Bangkok University.
-However, my major wasn’t film directing, it actually was film business.
+However, my major wasn’t film directing, it was actually film business.

-Anyway, I believe that everyone can be a storyteller and become a director.
+Anyway, I believe that everyone can be a storyteller and can become a director.
 In all honesty, I think I am a storyteller since I was a baby.
 I remember my Mom took me to see Jurassic Park and then I fell in love with it and I always believe that dinosaurs still roam the Earth.
-On my 13th birthday, I discovered there are no more dinosaurs and I was like ”wow, this is fucking cool that filmmakers have me believe that the dinosaur is real for 9 years!”
+On my 13th birthday, I discovered there are no more dinosaurs and I was like ”wow, this is fucking cool that filmmakers had me believe that the dinosaur is real for 9 years!”

 I had a hard time growing up, I got no friends because my dad is a policeman.
-He moves around every six months so I have to transfer school all the time.
+He moves around every six months so I have to transfer schools all the time.
 Watching movies and identifying with certain characters make them my only friends.
-Equipped with only my imagination, I dream of traveling and of exploring the world to find out if a certain story is real or not.
+Equipped with only my imagination, I dreamed of traveling and of exploring the world to find out if a certain story is real or not.
 That was my hobby.

 I am always happy that people love and accept my arts, it seems like they accept me because I put lots of myself into my arts.
 Sadly in real life, not many people accept me as the way I am because I talk too much and I never learn to shut up.
 One thing that surprises me is that being too honest is a bad thing, being too successful is a bad thing.
 But I am getting used to it and I’m trying my best not to pay too much attention.

 I love telling people how I felt even if I can get in trouble for that but I never learn to shut up.
 When I am proud of myself, I just said out loud that I am proud to be me and people don’t like it.
 In my teenage years, I got to spend time in the USA as an exchange student.
 That was the best time of my life because I saw my country from the outside and I was like – “I’m wide awake” like Katy Perry song, you know what I mean, as people lie to me for my whole life that my country is the best in the world, but it was totally wrong.
-Every country has its “best thing” to represent but there is no best country in the world.
+Every country has its “best thing” to represent, but there is no best country in the world.

-I am an atheist but I respect religion, I just don’t believe in God, I believe in love and Britney Spears…
+I am an atheist but I respect religion, I just don’t believe in God.
+I believe in love and Britney Spears…

-As an artist in making a movie or drama series, do you consider the audience first or you create a film because that is how you feel.
+As an artist making a movie or drama series, do you consider the audience first or you create a film because that is how you feel.
 Do you follow certain criteria?
 Do you consider what the fans will say about your work?

 To be honest, I am a selfish person.
-When I make art, I just keep it real and my work always is the place that I release my emotions or exposed what I have been thinking and criticize society.
+When I make art, I just keep it real and my work always is the place that I release my emotions or expose what I have been thinking and criticize society.
 I don’t think of the audiences but I do believe and I always believe that there is someone out there who will like my work.

 I don’t follow the trends (except the clients want to, ha!), but I will like specific thing and I stick with that thing for a while.

 As a recognized and respected Thai filmmaker around the world, do you consider your work more popular outside Thailand?
-Do you think the local Thai industry lack appreciation of filmmakers who have done great outside your country?
+Do you think the local Thai industry lacks appreciation of filmmakers who have done great outside your country?

 Yes, I think my work is more popular outside Thailand and I don’t know why is that and I think if you are so young and you have your own series, your own movies, your own company, people with hate you for that!
 Hahaha, especially people in my industry.
-I ain’t no good with playing the business game so I don’t think people in the same industry appreciate what I have done but that’s ok.
+I ain’t no good with playing the business game so I don’t think people in the same industry appreciate what I have done but that’s OK.